 Body language is a powerful yet often underrated tool.
-What cannot be achieved by the spoken word can sometimes be achieved with subtle use of body language.
-It is particularly true when a woman decides to travel by herself.
+What cannot be achieved by the spoken word can sometimes be achieved with the subtle use of body language.
+It is particularly true when a woman decides to travel solo and is worried about travel safety.
 Women from conservative backgrounds have an upbringing that requires them to use body language that indicates subservience.
 Hence, for a lot of us, unlearning old ways of carrying ourselves becomes an important prerequisite to exude confidence as a solo woman traveller.
 Here are some ways how it can be achieved:

 A lot of women have been taught to shrink themselves and occupy lesser space, right from childhood.
 However, while travel, behaviour, just the opposite, is essential.
 It is important to claim one’s space and presence, be it a bus stand, a crowded train or bus, a queue etc. An easy way to do this is to consciously practise power posing.
 Power posing involves taking space and striking confident poses, such as arms on the hips, feet placed wide, standing tall without a bent back etc. Such poses have been proven to subconsciously boost one’s confidence.

-Research indicates that sustained warm eye contact can even help falling in love!
+Research indicates that sustained warm eye contact can even help to fall in love!
 However, a sustained eye contact accompanied by a rigid, cold demeanour can intimidate the onlooker, even if the other person is taller, heavier and stronger.
 The example above is a case in point.
-Next time, when you find yourself caught in a difficult situation, try using eye contact as the first step to rescue yourself from the situation.
+Next time, when you find yourself caught in a difficult situation, try using eye contact as the first step to rescuing yourself from the situation.